hiddify/hiddify-relay/README.md

 In order to go back to the main menu press `4` .

 ### 🛠️ GOST Tunnel
-According to the 1st picture above, choose number `2` and enter the `GOST Tunnel` to manage it:
+According to the 1st picture above, choose number `2` and enter the `GOST Tunnel` to manage it.

 <div align=center>